Guide To UK Ethical & Sustainable Hats Brands

 Ethical brand Silverstick (available from Brothers We Stand) offers a good selection of hats for men and women.
 These include a range of vegan-friendly 100% GOTS-certified organic cotton hats, as well as hats made from cruelty-free British wool, for those that prefer woolly hats.

-Silverstick makes its hats in a small family-run living wage factory just outside Nottingham.
+What I love is that Silverstick makes its hats in a small family-run living wage factory just outside Nottingham.

-As well as being UK-made, all of Silverstick’s hats are Oeko-Tex Standard 100 certified.
+Amd as well as being UK-made, all of Silverstick’s hats are Oeko-Tex Standard 100 certified.
 This means its hats are made without the use of harmful chemicals, instead using azo and chlorine-free textile dyes.

 Komodo